Integrated Pest Management (IPM)

 Components of integrated pest management:

 Using measures to prevent pests from becoming a threat is the first step of pest control.
 Once a species has entered an area and become established, eradication is far more expensive, and it is likely that greater resources will be required to control further spread.
-Prevention control techniques include installing barriers to keep rodents or insects out of crops, minimizing debris that could attract pests, and avoiding planting species that may grow aggressively.
+Prevention control techniques include installing barriers to keep rodents or insects out of crops, minimizing debris that could attract pests, and avoiding planting species that may spread quickly.